FarnooshHeidari/CompletionDetection/README.md

 We present the annotations for completion moments of 16 actions from three datasets as follows:

 **HMDB** -> HMDB_completion_moment_annotations.txt
+*catch*: When the object is safely caught, *drink*:  When the subject starts drinking, *pick*: When the object is lifted off the surface, *pour*: When the subject starts pouring, *throw*: When the object is observed being thrown.

 **UCF101** -> UCF101_completion_moment_annotations.txt
 **RGBD-AC** -> RGBD-AC_completion_moment_annotations.txt

+These annotations are subjective and defined based on application.

 **Complete actions** have been annotated with the completion frame number.
 **Incomplete actions** have been annotated with 0.